michael2012z/BitBible/markdown/Etheridge/files/John.md

 9. And when that chief of the guests had tasted those waters which were made wine, and knew not whence it was, (but the servitors knew, who had filled them with waters,) the chief of the guests called the bridegroom,

-10. and said to him, Every man at first the good wine produceth, and when they are satisfied, then that which is inferior;Smaller. but thou hast kept the good wine until now.
+10. and said to him, Every man at first the good wine produceth, and when they are satisfied, then that which is inferior;

 11. This is the first sign that Jeshu wrought in Kotna of Galila, and manifested his glory; and his disciples believed in him.